 This 6-step guide on SaaS content strategy should get you set and ready to start creating content asap.
 Get ideas from some brilliant brands that use SaaS content to generate growth.
 Make the best of the tools, templates, and resources available to kick off your SaaS content marketing project.
 We’re here to help.

 While working on your editorial calendar, keep an eye out for bottom-of-the-funnel content opportunities.
 Attract the right visitors to your website with useful landing pages, personalized to meet their information needs.
-See ideas for must-have landing pages on any B2B SaaS website, and some landing page copywriting techniques.
+Start by taking a look at these must-have landing pages on any B2B SaaS website.